 Provision for income taxes.
-For the year ended December 31, 2021, income tax expense increased to \$9.4 million from \$5.6 million from the same period in 2020.
-The 2021 income tax expense is primarily driven by the increase in net income at DDGM.
-Please see Note 6 in Item 8.
-Financial Statements and Supplementary Data for additional information.
+For the year ended December 31, 2022, income tax expense decreased to \$8.6 million from \$9.6 million for the same period in 2021.
+The 2022 income tax expense is primarily driven by the decrease in net income at DDGM, offset by less deductions allowed in 2022 due to the 2021 Mexican Tax Reform that took effect in 2022.
+Please see Note 5-Income Taxes in Item 8-Financial Statements and Supplementary Data for additional information.